rweigel/stct/GEI.md

 ## GEI_J2000

 * XY-plane Earth mean equator at J2000.0
-* X-axis First point of Aries, i.e. vector(Earth-Sun) of vernal equinox of date
+* X-axis First point of Aries, i.e. vector(Earth-Sun) of vernal equinox at epoch J2000.0

+?
+This does not make sense.
+The vector from the Earth to the Sun at time J2000.0 (2000 January 1 noon TT) does not point towards Aries.
+Should this be "First point of Aries at epoch J2000.0"?
+Given "vernal equinox" is used as both a vector and a time, better to not use "vernal equinox".

 ## GEI_D (Mean Geocentric Earth Equatorial) (Hapgood 1995)

 * XY-plane Earth mean equator of date
 * X-axis First point of Aries, i.e. vector(Earth-Sun) of vernal equinox of date

 ## GEI_T (True Geocentric Earth Equatorial) (Hapgood 1995)